Euclidean plane and its relatives; a minimalist introduction

-\begin{quotation}{\it The assumption that the sum of the three angles is less than $\pi$ leads to a curious geometry, quite different from ours but thoroughly consistent, which I have developed to my entire satisfaction, so that I can solve every problem in it with the exception of a determination of a constant, which cannot be designated a priori.
+\begin{quotation}{\it The assumption that the sum of the three angles is less than $\pi$ leads to a curious geometry, quite different from ours but completely consistent, which I have developed to my entire satisfaction, so that I can solve every problem in it with the exception of a determination of a constant, which cannot be designated a priori.
 The greater one takes this constant, the nearer one comes to Euclidean geometry, and when it is chosen indefinitely large the two coincide.
 The theorems of this geometry appear to be paradoxical and, to the uninitiated, absurd; but calm, steady reflection reveals that they contain nothing at all impossible.
-For example, the three angles of a triangle become as small as one wishes, if only the sides are taken large enough; yet the area of the triangle can never exceed a definite limit, regardless how great the sides are taken, nor indeed can it ever reach it.} \end{quotation}
+For example, the three angles of a triangle become as small as one wishes, if only the sides are taken sufficiently large; yet the area of the triangle can never exceed a definite limit, regardless how great the sides are taken, nor indeed can it ever reach it.} \end{quotation}

-In the modern terminology the constant which Gauss mentions, can be expressed as $1/\sqrt{-k}$, where $k$ denotes so called \emph{curvature} of the absolute plane which we are about to introduce.
+In modern terminology, the constant that Gauss mentions can be expressed as $1/\sqrt{-k}$, where $k\le 0$, is the so-called \emph{curvature} of the neutral plane, which we are about to introduce.

-The identity in the Exercise~\ref{ex:defect} suggests that defect of triangle should be proportional to its area. \footnote{We did not define \emph{area}; instead we refer to intuitive understanding of area which reader might have.
-The formal definition of area is quite long and tedious.}
+The identity in Exercise~\ref{ex:defect} suggests that the defect of a triangle should be proportional to its area. \footnote{The area in the neutral plane is discussed briefly at the end of Chapter~\ref{chap:area}, but the reader could also refer to an intuitive understanding of area measurement.}